RodriguesIsrael/A-Battleships-game/README.md

 ### Existing Features
   * Random board generation
     * Ships are randomly placed on both player and computer boards
     * The player cannot see where the computer's ship are

+  * Play against the computer

+  * Input validation and error-checking
+    * You cannot enter numbers outside the size of the grid
+    * You must enter numbers
+    * You can not enter the same guess Twice

+### Future Features

+  * Allow player to select the board size and number of ships
+  * Allow player to position ship themselves

+## Data Model

+I decided to create a simple battlesheep-game.
+The game creates two instances of the Board one for the player(human) and another is for the computer.

+Every time the player makes a move on his board, the computer board appears as a second board and makes also his strategic movement.